limeos-org/window-manager/CONTRIBUTING.md

 ### Git Workflow

 This repository uses two main branches:
-&emsp;•&emsp;`main` - Stable production code, must not be pushed to directly.
+&emsp;•&emsp;`main` - Stable release code, must not be pushed to directly.
 &emsp;•&emsp;`develop` - Development code, must not be pushed to directly.

 In order to contribute, you must follow these steps: